FailAcademy/learning/adp-vancouver/_lessons/week-03/03-async-javascript.md

   d. create timers using "performance.now()" to determine how long the previous functions take to run.

+---

+## Exercise 3

-3. Rewrite example 2 using callbacks.
+1. Rewrite example 2 using callbacks.

-4. Use callbacks to write five consecutive calls logging "a", "b", "c", "d", "e" with 1 second intervals.
+2. Use callbacks to write five consecutive calls logging "a", "b", "c", "d", "e" with 1 second intervals.

+---

+## Exercise 4

-5. Use promises to rewrite the previous example.
+1. Use promises to rewrite the previous example.

-6. Change the previous example to fail at the letter "d" and log an error to the console.
+2. Change the previous example to fail at the letter "d" and log an error to the console.
 Hint: use `reject`.

-7. Change the previous example to not fail at "d", but instead handle the error and log "Error at 'd'" to the console.
+3. Change the previous example to not fail at "d", but instead handle the error and log "Error at 'd'" to the console.
 Hint: use `catch`.

-8. Use a native JS Promise to load data from an api with the following guidelines.
+4. Use a native JS Promise to load data from an api with the following guidelines.
 [API suggestions](https://github.com/toddmotto/public-apis)

   - If the first request fails, it should retry.
   - If the second request fails, it should retry again.
   - If the third request fails, it should return an error.
   - If a request succeeds, it should log the data to the console.

+---

+## Lab Activity

+1. Apply asynchronous javascript techniques in your project.

+---

 ## Resources
 - [What the heck is the Event Loop anyway?](http://2014.jsconf.eu/speakers/philip-roberts-what-the-heck-is-the-event-loop-anyway.html)